 b.
 Brochure Supplement.
 Rule 204-3 also requires the adviser to deliver a brochure supplement that contains information about an advisory employee, including the employee’s educational background, business experience, other business activities, and disciplinary history, to a client before or at the time the employee begins to provide advisory services to that client.

-Covered employees.
-An employee must deliver a brochure supplement to clients, if the employee formulates investment advice for the client and has direct client contact; or makes discretionary investment decisions for the client even if the employee has no direct client contact.
+Covered Employees.
+An adviser (or the employee) must deliver a brochure supplement to clients, if the employee formulates investment advice for the client and has direct client contact; or makes discretionary investment decisions for the client even if the employee has no direct client contact.

-Exceptions to delivery.
+Exceptions to Delivery.
 Advisers are not required to deliver a brochure supplement to a client: (i) to whom the adviser is not required to deliver a brochure; (ii) who receives only impersonal service; or (iii) who is an officer, employee or other persons related to the adviser that would be “qualified client” under rule 205-3(d)(1).

 Electronic Delivery.
 Advisers may deliver brochure supplements electronically with client consent.